csgrimes1/wave-collapse/readme.md

 Cool.
 Lazy, asynchronous (or synchronous) iteration.
 Yawn (lazy yawn).

-In addition to supporting lazy iteration, I wanted the library to be able to iterateOver over unions.
-Scala has list comprehension support allowing you to permute lists together in a union, and at each level of combination, you can filter.
-The syntax is a little rough on the eyes.
+In addition to supporting lazy iteration, I wanted the library to be able to iterate over unions.
+Scala has list comprehension support allowing you to permute lists together in a union, and at each level of combination, you can filter with a predicate.
+The Scala syntax is a little rough on the eyes.
 This library supports the equivalent functionality in a simple, fluent syntax.
 It's not as terse, but in the spirit of ECMAScript, it should be readable and somewhat intuitive.